mischavandenburg/blog/content/zet/start-learning-go.md

 Additionally, I'm going to focus my career in the direction of Kubernetes and CNCF, where Go is mostly used.

 I have a week off before I start my new job so I'm going to spend a few hours a day to get a good start, and when I'm working full time again, my plan is to spend at least one pomodoro (25 minutes) a day on Go.
 Small increments will add up to something big over time.

+I created [a new GitHub repo](https://github.com/mischavandenburg/go) where I'll be uploading all my practice code and projects.